usegalaxy-no/nels-galaxy-api/README.md

 **Test the connection ...**

-In a different terminal, and in the same directory
+Again in a different terminal, and in the same directory

 ```
 $ source venv/bin/activate